Skip to content

 I wrote a concept guide to explain GeoJSON in clear, approachable terms, illustrated structure and syntax with examples, and highlighted real-world use cases in mapping and spatial applications.

-When you call NWS API endpoints, many responses come back as GeoJSON—a JSON-based format for describing shapes like polygons, points, and lines.
+When you call NWS API endpoints, many responses return GeoJSON—a JSON-based format for describing geographic shapes like polygons, points, and lines.

-If you're not from a GIS background, this concept topic gives you the context you need to understand GeoJSON's structure, purpose, and trade-offs before working with NWS data in your app.
+If you're not from a GIS background, this guide provides the context you need to understand GeoJSON's structure, purpose, and trade-offs before working with NWS data in your application.

-This isn't a tutorial or reference, but a quick orientation so you can hit thfor exampleound running.
+This isn't a tutorial or reference—it's a quick orientation to get you up and running.

 • What GeoJSON is and why it's useful